samelamin/samelamin.github.io/_posts/2017-04-26-Building-A-Datapipeline-part1.md

   ```

+  We then save our processed file back down to our data lake

  So to summarise the very first step we do is extract the raw data, ensure the data is in the right format by applying a schema over it and then save it back to parquet.

-See code below
+ That is it for part 1, if you have any feedback please do not hesitate to get in touch!